 Danang has a tropical monsoon climate with high temperatures and less fluctuation.
 Due to its location in the middle of Vietnam, the climate is also influenced by the subtropical climate in the North and the tropical climate of the South.
 Thus, Danang is divided into the rainy season (August to December) and the dry season (February to July).
 The best time to visit Da Nang to enjoy activities like trekking and beachside activities is the dry season.
 You should avoid the stormy season from November to January if you are visiting Da Nang for this purpose.

 Other worthy times to visit Da Nang are the months of festivals.
 There are three Da Nang festivals you should know about:

 1. Quan Am (Avalokitesvara) Festival

 When: 18th to 20th of the second lunar month of the year

 Where: on Ngu Hanh Son (Marble Mountains)

 This festival honors Avalokitesvara with the main event of the Avalokitesvara Bodhisattva statue procession held on the morning of the 19th day.
 Other rituals include a flower offering ceremony, sutra chanting, and ceremony of giving alms to wandering souls.
 The actual festival has activities like camping, boat race, art performance, and many other cultural activities.

 2. Ca Ong (Whale) Festival

 Where: Da Nang’s coastal villages

-This festival is one of the most important events for fishermen, taking place every year on two days in middle of 3rd lunar month at the coastal villages in Da Nang.
-This is the time for the humans to thank the whales who are believed as sea gods, protecting the boats out on ocean and bringing prosperity to the villages.
+This festival is one of the most important events for fishermen, taking place every year on two days in the middle of the 3rd lunar month at the coastal villages in Da Nang.
+This is the time for the humans to thank the whales who are believed as sea gods, for protecting the boats out on the ocean and bringing prosperity to the villages.